 Skip chart Reported cases of whooping cough by month and go to datatable

 The chart below shows the number of reported cases of whooping cough among infants in the Netherlands, displayed by year and month of the first day of illness.
-This figure clearly shows how high the reported cases of whooping cough among infants rose in early 2024 compared to the past few years, and in comparison to the years before the COVID-19 pandemic.
+This figure clearly shows how high the reported cases of whooping cough among infants rose in early 2024 compared to the years before that, and in comparison to the years before the COVID-19 pandemic.

 Grafiek aantal zuigelingen per maand met kinkhoest